MiRdACzBPR/skeleton-app-base/readme.md

 Database Setup
 --------------

-Before running the app, insert the `users` table into your database:
+Before running the app, insert the `users` `permissions` table into your database:

 ```sql
 CREATE TABLE `users` (